kevchu3/openshift-persistent-storage/README.md

 Requirements
 ------------

+* OpenShift Container Platform 3.11
-* OpenShift 3.3+
+* OpenShift Container Storage 3.11 (for application persistent storage only)

 Setup
 -----

+To configure persistent storage, the cluster should have the following tiers:
+* Master node(s)
+* 1 infrastructure node - with NFS storage
+* 3 GlusterFS nodes - for OpenShift Container Storage (OCS) converged mode
+* N application nodes

-Create a new partition for each of Docker registry and Cassandra (assumes Docker pool has already been created)
+On the infra node, create a new partition for each of Docker registry and Cassandra (assumes Docker pool has already been created)
 ```
 fdisk /dev/vdb
                enter "n" #To create new partition (vdb2 with all defaults)